piskello/greemta/docs/pages/rules.md

 image: rules-1.jpg
 ---
 ## Important dates
-you can submit your proposal from now until the end of December
+You can submit your proposal from now until the end of December

 In mid-December we will decide the winners